 For example, let's say we're printing a panda with black and white filament.
 It's very hard to know how thick the white shell needs to be to hide the black/gray/blended infill properly.
 As another example, if a model gets skinnier as it prints or has a lot of small diameter shapes, it would provide less room to transition in infill.
 For simplicity, we just transition everything on an external body.
 We haven't entirely written off transitioning on the inside yet.
 We just haven't yet found a way to make it simple.

-You can learn more about Palette's transitioning options here.
+You can learn more about how to reduce waste here.